 When it came to turning the Big Idaho Potato into the Big Idaho Potato Hotel, Wolfe had to make a lot of changes to make the tater inhabitable and suitable for guests.
 She added insulation, placed a wood floor, and installed electricity, heating, and air conditioning.

-Inside, the potato looks like a luxury hotel, complete with crisp white walls, Millennial pink chairs, a queen-size bed, and an antler chandelier.
+Inside, the world’s largest potato AirBNB looks like a luxury hotel, complete with crisp white walls, Millennial pink chairs, a queen-size bed, and an antler chandelier.

 The Idaho roadside attraction and AirBNB sits on 400 acres outside of Boise and is watched over by a friendly Jersey cow named Dolly.
 It’s available for stays for one night or longer for $250 a night (plus cleaning and service fees and taxes).